A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \subsection{Implementation aspects}

 The code was implemented in Matlab R2024a using the symbolic math and statistics and machine learning toolboxes \cite{TheMathWorksInc..2024}.
-All simulations were run on a standard laptop with an intel Core-i5-1335U processor, 10 cores, \SI{32}{GB} of RAM under Windows 10. \paragraph{Initialization} Dynamic simulations were initialized in steady state (ss) using ground truth model parameters $\theta$
+All simulations were run on a standard laptop with an intel Core-i5-1335U processor, 10 cores, \SI{32}{GB} of RAM under Windows 10. \paragraph{Initialization} Dynamic simulations were initialized in steady state (ss) using ground-truth model parameters $\theta$

-cf. Tab.~\ref{tab:initial_estimate}.
+cf. Table~\ref{tab:initial_estimate}.
 For this purpose, the average OLR of the dynamic feeding pattern in Fig.~\ref{fig:feeding_pattern} was applied as a constant feed volume flow $u_\mathrm{ss}$ for $\Delta t_\mathrm{ss}=\SI{500}{\day}$.
-This transition into steady state was in turn initialized with values $x_{0,\mathrm{ss}}$ as summarized in Tab.~\ref{tab:init_condition_ss}. \paragraph{Augmentation} In the MR-EKF implementation, it was assumed that only a single sample is drawn and/or processed at every online time step.
-If multiple samples were drawn at the exact same time with individual returns, samples were artificially distributed across consecutive online time steps.
-Likewise, if multiple returns of the same signal were to be processed simultaneously, they were artificially distributed across consecutive online time steps.
+This transition into steady state was in turn initialized with values $x_{0,\mathrm{ss}}$ as summarized in Table~\ref{tab:init_condition_ss}. \paragraph{Augmentation} In the MR-EKF implementation, it was assumed that only a single sample is drawn and/or processed at every online time step.
+If multiple samples were drawn at the exact same time with separate returns, samples were distributed across consecutive online time steps.
+Likewise, if multiple returns of the same signal were to be processed simultaneously, they were distributed across consecutive online time steps.

-An alternative for handling multiple simultaneous samples lies in using the same sample-state for multiple augmentations, which are processed in separate major instances.
+An alternative for handling multiple simultaneous samples lies in using the same sample state for multiple augmentations, which are then processed in separate major instances.